Ukee Washington

-Ulysses Samuel “Ukee” Washington III (born August 20, 1958) is an American news co-anchor for the weekday evening newscast on KYW-TV in Philadelphia, Pennsylvania.
-He currently anchors CBS News Philadelphia on CBS 3 at 5,6 and 11 PM with Jessica Kartalija and CBS News Philadelphia NOW on The CW Philly at 10PM on sister station WPSG-TV, also with Kartalija.
+Ulysses Samuel "Ukee" Washington III (born August 20, 1958) is an American news co-anchor for the weekday evening newscast on KYW-TV in Philadelphia, Pennsylvania.
+He currently anchors CBS News Philadelphia on CBS 3 at 5pm alongside Natasha Brown and solo anchors 6 & 11pm on KYW and 8pm on sister station WPSG-TV.

 Washington originally co-anchored the opening segment of CBS3 @ 4pm along with main anchors Natasha Brown and Alexandria Hoff until May 2020, when Brown & Hoff were inexplicably removed from their anchor positions on the broadcast.
 The move came as a result of layoffs that occurred due to corporate restructuring in the wake of both the December 2019 merger of Viacom and the station's parent company CBS Corporation to become ViacomCBS (now officially known as Paramount Global) and the ongoing COVID-19 pandemic, however neither Brown nor Hoff were laid off from the station.
-Kartalija was added to join Washington in co-anchoring the broadcast until October 2021.
+His co-anchor at the time Jessica Kartalija, who was his co-anchor until she departed the station in September 2024, was added to join Washington in co-anchoring the broadcast until October 2021.
 In that month Brown was reinstated as the sole anchor of the 4pm newscast until she would be joined by former WMAQ-TV sports anchor Siafa Lewis on November 15, 2021.
+While Washington no longer anchors the 4pm newscast, he will on occasion fill in for Lewis or Brown whenever either is off or on special assignment, while Lewis fills in for Washington whenever he is off.
 Hoff left CBS3 in August 2021 after 6 years at the station and is currently a general assignment reporter for Fox News.
 Washington formerly anchored Eyewitness News This Morning on CBS 3 and The CW Philly with co-anchor Erika von Tiehl, as well as the hybrid news and entertainment program Talk Philly with Pat Ciarrocchi which aired weekdays at noon until it was cancelled and reverted to a regular newscast on June 29, 2015, which was anchored by von Tiehl until she left the station in March 2016.
-On July 1, 2015, just four days after hosting the final episode of Talk Philly, Washington was named the new co-anchor of Eyewitness News weeknight broadcasts a day after lead anchor Chris May was fired by station management along with then-Chief Meteorologist Kathy Orr & Sports Director Beasley Reece.
+On July 1, 2015, just four days after hosting the final episode of Talk Philly, Washington was named the new co-anchor of Eyewitness News weeknight broadcasts.

-Washington is the son of Ulysses S. Washington, a noted professor and former football coach at Delaware State University.
+Washington is the son of Ulysses S. Washington, a professor and former football coach at Delaware State University.
 He is the godfather of former Philadelphia Eagles safety Nate Allen.
 Washington also is the second cousin of actor Denzel Washington.